 Dr Rando offers a great deal of support, and has even written a book about coping with death and starting over.

 I welcome your thoughts on being 60 and starting over after your husband dies.
-Please comment below.
-Sharing your story can help you clarify your thoughts and feelings, which will help you heal.
+Please comment below; I can’t offer advice or counseling, but sharing your story can help you clarify your thoughts and feelings, which will help you heal.